BlockchainCommons/developer-web-site/_pages/envelope.md

 JSON-LD offer some of the best arguments for using the Smart Document structure.

-* For a more extensive overview of Gordian Envelopes, see [Executive Summary](/envelope/summary).
+* For a more extensive overview of Gordian Envelope, see [Executive Summary](/envelope/summary).
 * For a list of Gordian Envelope features, see [Features List](/envelope/features).
 * For a technical look at Gordian Envelope, see [Technical Overview](/envelope/tech).